 Yogahā is an interconnected and holistic approach to hauora (wellbeing) through the teaching of Yoga and Wellness practices.
-Yogahā classes and workshops integrate mind, body and spirt through breath and asana (postures).
-Classes promote a deep sense of relaxation and unity, with the aim of enhancing stillness and calm in the mind.
+Yogahā classes and workshops integrate mind, body and spirit through breath and asana (postures).
+Classes promote a deep sense of relaxation and unity, with the aim of enhancing stillness and calm in the mind while building strength and body alignment.
 The meaning of the word yoga derives from Sanskrit and refers to unity.
 The word hā is Māori and refers to breath and essence.
-The intention of yogahā is to promote unity in the self through the breath and movement.
+The intention of yogahā is to support the cultivation of wellness and unity in everyday life.

 Ashtanga yoga classes: These classes follows the half primary series Ashtanga yoga sequence with sun salutations, standing and seated postures.
+Ashtanga yoga is a yang practice.
 The aim is to provide you with a yoga practice you can do at home.
 All classes are guided and finish with the practice of pranayama (meditation and breathing).
 Classes are suitable for all levels from beginners to those with some yoga experience.

-Studio: The yogahā studio is located at 80 Gilbert Road, Kaitoke.
+Studio: The yogahā studio is located at 80 Gilbert Road, Kaitoke, Upper Hutt.
 The studio is well heated and yoga mats, blocks and meditation cushions are provided.

-I have been practicing ashtanga yoga for 14 years and have a devotional love for the practice.
-This love has unfolded the placing of yoga at the centre and in 2016 I opened the Yogahā studio on our organic farm in Kaitoke.
-My aspiration is to safely share the gift of ashtanga yoga with others in the local community.
-In 2016 I traveled to India to study yoga therapy and in 2017 I will complete a 200 yoga teacher training with Nico Luce, who has been an amazing guide on my teacher training journey.
+I have been practicing ashtanga yoga for 15 years and have a devotional love for the practice.
+This love has unfolded the placing of yoga and wellness at the centre and in 2016 I opened the Yogahā studio on our organic farm in Kaitoke.
+My aspiration is to safely share the gift of ashtanga yoga and wellbeing with others in the local community.
+In 2016 I travelled to India to study yoga therapy and in 2017 I completed a 200 yoga teacher training with Nico Luce.
+Following this the Yogaha collective was formed to support women’s wellbeing within the communities that we live.
 In my teaching I am committed to working with students of all abilities to deepen their own sense of wellbeing, relaxation and unity through an enhanced understanding of how to move the body.
 Students are encouraged to work at their own level with a focus on softening mind and body allowing for an integration of the self.
 I am a Registered Yoga Teacher (RYT) with Yoga Alliance.
 For more about me see: www.jessicahutchings.org.nz